Yes, you can give goat poop for Christmas. Or the most iconic fridge photo ever. And the crazy thing? These gifts will actually change lives.

 Okay, so you aren’t technically giving out the diploma — these smart students will be earning that for themselves.
 And you’re not even technically giving them school — you’re providing clean water.
 But the beautiful chain reaction that is access to clean water can open up the doors for kids to attend school in the first place!
 And I’m married to a teacher by trade, so this is a big one for me personally.

 How does this all work?
 Well, access to clean water gives kids two big things.
 The first is the gift of time.
 Girls are spending hours walking a long way for water instead of tackling the next math problem.
 And second, this water they are spending all this time getting isn’t even clean!
-So even if they do have the time to go to school, the organisms and disease found in the dirty water gives kids crippling diarrhea and other illnesses that keep them sick and home from school for long stretches of time.
+So even if they do have the time to go to school, the organisms and diseases found in the dirty water give kids crippling diarrhea and other illnesses that keep them sick and home from school for long stretches of time.

 My own kids have had their share of tummy problems, but nothing like this.
 The occasional bug will lay our whole family low, but it’s not stealing my children’s education.
 That’s why I get fired up about clean water.
 These kids halfway around the world are just like my kids.
 They are goofy.
 They are serious.
 They like to play.
 They fight with their siblings like an old married couple, yet defend them against others.
 And they all deserve their shot to do well in school.